-Find the overall breakdown of your semester grade on the English 2111 syllabus or the English 2122 syllabus; track your grades throughout the semester in Brightspace (D2L).
+English 2000-4000 Grades and Grading CriteriaFind the overall breakdown of your semester grade on the English 2111 syllabus or the English 4430 syllabus; track your grades throughout the semester in Brightspace (D2L).

 Grades on individual assignments

-A for excellent work, B for good work, C for satisfactory work, D for marginally passing or "below average" work, and F for failing work, or unsatisfactory performance.
+For the course as a whole, MGA awards only letter grades without qualifiers (pluses or minuses):A for excellent work, B for good work, C for satisfactory work, D for marginally passing or "below average" work, and F for failing work, or unsatisfactory performance.

 Grading criteria for "smaller assignments"

-In grading most smaller assignments, I evaluate your work with two primary criteria in mind: 1) the extent to which it meets and follows the assignment's intent by heeding instructions carefully and precisely, and 2) the level of effort indicated by your work.
+By "smaller assignments" I mean all graded work other than formal papers and midterm and final exams.In grading most smaller assignments, I evaluate your work with two primary criteria in mind: 1) the extent to which it meets and follows the assignment's intent by heeding instructions carefully and precisely, and 2) the level of effort indicated by your work.

 With most smaller assignments, such as reading quizzes or critical responses, your grade will depend mainly on your careful attention to what the assignment asks you to do and on your level of effort.
-For many reading quiz questions, for instance, there will be no one "right" answer, and you will get full credit for any answer clearly indicating that you have read the material closely enough to provide a reasonable answer, whether or not yours is the specific answer I had in mind when making the quiz.
+For many reading quiz questions, for instance, there will be no one "right" answer, and you will get full credit for any answer clearly indicating that you have read the material closely enough to provide a reasonable answer, whether or not yours is the specific idea I had in mind when making the quiz.
 With critical responses, I do not nit-pick too much on grammar and mechanics but instead focus primarily on how directly and effectively you address the given topic.
 Persistent or flagrant weaknesses in the writing will affect your grade on critical responses to some extent, but how well you meet assignment requirements and the effort you put into offering sincere and insightful observations on the readings will largely determine critical response grades.

 Grading criteria for midterm and final exams (literature courses only)

-"Short answers" (explaining the significance of specific passages
+"Short answers" (explaining the significance of specific passages):

-Typically, in the short answer segment of an exam, I consider how well you explain the thematic significance of particular passages—demonstrating an understanding of the importance of each passage in conveying the entire work's most important insights on the human condition or in supporting the work's fundamental "messages" or themes.
-With short answers, I take for granted that you can identify the passage, so to do well on short answers, you must go beyond simply indicating that the passage comes from a particular work and is spoken by this or that character.
+Typically, in the short answer segment of an exam, I consider how well you explain the thematic significance of particular passagesdemonstrating an understanding of the importance of each passage in conveying the entire work's most important insights on the human condition or in supporting the work's fundamental "messages" or themes.
+With short answers, I take for granted that you can identify the passage, so to do well on short answers, you must go beyond simply indicating that the passage comes from a particular work and is spoken by this or that character.Your relative success on short answers often has the largest impact on exam grades overall.
+Students who a) do the reading initially, b) attend in class discussion and take notes, and c) study by reviewing all the passages emphasized in class, tend to do well on both this portion of the exam and on the essay section.
+Those who neglect items a), b), or c) tend to do poorly.
+You should review these sample short answers as you prepare for any of my literature exams:

 Sample short answer questions: